Ivan Menzies

-J. Ivan "Jimmy" Menzies (1896 - 19 April 1985) was an English singer and actor, best known for his performances in the comic baritone roles of the Savoy Operas with the D'Oyly Carte Opera Company in Britain in the 1920s and the J. C. Williamson Gilbert & Sullivan Opera Company in Australia the 1930s and 1940s.
+James Ivan "Jimmy" Menzies (1896 - 19 April 1985) was an English singer and actor, best known for his performances in the comic baritone roles of the Savoy Operas with the D'Oyly Carte Opera Company in Britain in the 1920s and the J. C. Williamson Gilbert & Sullivan Opera Company in Australia the 1930s and 1940s.

 Menzies married a D'Oyly Carte principal soprano, Elsie Griffin, but he left her repeatedly to go on extensive tours in Australia and New Zealand.
 Later, Menzies became a leader of the Moral Re-Armament movement in Australia and Britain, and he continued to perform on stage until 1962.

 Life and career

-Ivan Menzies was born in Bristol, England, the son of a Lake District medical doctor.
+Ivan Menzies was born in Worksop, England, the son of a medical doctor.
 He served on the Western Front in World War I before shattering his right arm and thigh in the Battle of the Somme on 8 August 1916.
-He served in the King's Own Royal Regiment.
+He served in the King's Own Royal Lancaster Regiment.
 In 2014 a love letter came to light that was sent to him, on Valentine's Day in 1916, as preparations were under way for the Battle of the Somme.
 The sender was a French woman named Eleonore Aneelle, a cafe owner's daughter from the Somme village of Berteaucourt-les-Dames.
 After his injury, Menzies performed in concert parties for the rest of the war.